-• Suspense is key to any narrative's structure.
+- Suspense is key to any narrative's structure.
 Discuss how it is crafted in this text.
-Use quotes from the text to support your answer.

-• List out and compare the last sentence of each chapter with the first sentence of the next chapter.
-What does this tell you about the structure of this novel?

-• What is the meaning of the novel's dedication, and how is that meaning developed throughout the text?
-Use quotes from the text to support your answer.

-• What is the author's purpose in quoting technological notes directly from light-surface layers throughout the novel?
+Use quotes from the text to support your answer. - Compare the last sentence of each chapter with the first sentence of the next chapter.
+What does this tell you about how the novel is structured? - 'Because trying is all anyone can do' In what ways is the novel's dedication developed as a motif throughout the text?
+Use quotes from the text to support your answer. - What is the author's purpose in quoting technological notes directly from "light-surface layers" throughout the novel?